flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 #### The new vector units

-As the [Synergistic Processor Elements](playstation-3#inside-cell-the-assistants) (SPEs) were Sony's secret weapon and Microsoft was only interested in homogenous systems, IBM presented an alternative approach to speed up the manipulation of vectors and matrices in Xenon [@cpu-gschwind].
+As the [Synergistic Processor Elements](playstation-3#inside-cell-the-assistants) (SPEs) were Sony's secret weapon and Microsoft was only interested in homogeneous systems, IBM presented an alternative approach to speed up the manipulation of vectors and matrices in Xenon [@cpu-gschwind].
 In a nutshell, IBM boosted the [VMX unit](playstation-3#tab-3-3-arithmetic) (the SIMD block found within the PPEs) which evolved into **VMX128**, now housing more registers and opcodes.

 The initial VMX specification implemented in the PlayStation 3 provides 32 128-bit registers and instructions for operating up to three 32-bit scalars.
 This worked to an acceptable degree with general-purpose applications that depend on SIMD operations, although the real performance would be unlocked once the SPEs are added into the equation.
 By contrast, Microsoft wanted programmers to port SIMD-hungry applications without extra hassle, and the new VMX128 unit reflects that.